Every bit of support for Jessie’s Fund is really appreciated. You can make a real difference, for example:

 - Physical challenges (eg. London Marathon; walking or cycling or swimming challenges).
-A sponsorship page can be set up with Virgin Money Giving or Justgiving .
+A sponsorship page can be set up online, for example with Justgiving .
 You can also download a sponsorship form here.

 - Join us on a sponsored bike ride – a challenge at about 70 miles a day for three or four days, and also a great way to make new friends and have a lot of fun.
 To find out about our next one, just email us.

 - Musical events (concerts, 24 hour music marathons, Grade One-athons)

 - Community events (jumble sales, fêtes, plant sales, cake sales)